 Andrew Grueschow is a LA based percussionist with an interest in music the world over.
 He has traveled to Ghana, West Africa several times.
 Studying the music of the Ewe and the Dagombas, and recording traditional drumming for Zadonu Records.
 Andrew is a faculty member at California Institute of Arts, where he teaches in the African Music and Dance department and the World Percussion department.
 For the last 20 years Andrew has been teaching percussion based workshops.
 Often focusing on the music of Ghana and composition/performance of original works, in schools throughout Southern California for the Music Center Education Division, Segerstorm Center for the Performing Arts, LA County Office of Education, and Los Angeles Philharmonic.

+He has been actively involved in curriculum and lesson plan development for all of the arts institutions he is affiliated with.
+Andrew has extensive experience leading teacher professional development with the Music Center, Segerstrom Center for the Arts, Skirball Cultural Center, Los Angeles Philharmonic, and special projects such as the Music Learning National Consortium LLSN & Technology Enhanced Arts Learning TEAL.
 Music & Dance of Ghana These student workshops focus on the music and dance of Ghana, West Africa.
 Students will play traditional instruments, and work on repertoire of the Ewe speaking people of Ghana West Africa.
 Along with practicing various traditional drumming patterns, students will also work on the dances that accompany each piece of drumming they learn.
 Exploring the culture of Ghana, and the role of music and dance in their society, will give context to the student’s music making and dancing.
 Several aspects of student’s social personal development such as: focus, teamwork, listening, perseverance, and self-awareness will be highlighted and discussed with students throughout our residency.
 The workshops align to California VAPA standards, and common core is supported throughout the residency.

 3rd Grade Curriculum Meriel Stern - Visual Arts